markebet/Kickstarter-Data-Analysis/README.md

-# RStudio---Visulizations
+# RStudio---Kickstarter-Data-Analysis
-Project for the graduate class Data Visualizations, creating explanatory graphs.
+This is a Group Project for the graduate class Data Visualizations, creating explanatory graphs and exploring what drives a successful Kickstarter
-As well as other examples creating other visualizations
+This also includes other examples creating various other data visualizations